 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-If you’re a reader of multiple blogs, you must be SICK AND TIRED of reading posts about the Nordstrom Anniversary Sale.
-Thing is, beyond the Barefoot Dreams cardigans and SPANX faux leather leggings, you can find some phenomenal deals on clothing you can wear now, not seasons from now.
+If you’re a reader of multiple blogs and newsletters, you must be SICK AND TIRED of reading posts about the Nordstrom Anniversary Sale.
+Thing is, during this sale, you can find some phenomenal deals on clothing you can wear now, not seasons from now.
 Also, it doesn't hurt that Nordstrom has free returns, free shipping no minimum, and carries a great variety of sizes, styles, and pricepoints.
 Shopping online is literally my job; below I share my tips on how to shop the Nordstrom Anniversary Sale, or shop Nordstrom online any time of the year.

-I originally wrote this article in 2016, but am updating it for 2021 with the current Nordstrom Anniversary Sale schedule, how to shop the Nordstrom site after recent changes to it, how to shop after the year we just survived, and my honest thoughts on getting a Nordstrom credit card to be able to shop this sale earlier than the general public.
+I originally wrote this article in 2016, but update it yearly with the current Nordstrom Anniversary Sale schedule, how to shop the Nordstrom site after recent changes to it, how to shop after the year we just survived, and my honest thoughts on getting a Nordstrom credit card to be able to shop this sale earlier than the general public.

 This is not a “what to buy” post, but a “how to buy” to help you shop this incredibly popular sale in an efficient manner where you can find the deals that are perfect for your unique tastes, size, style, and needs.